 Secondary school teachers help students delve more deeply into subjects introduced in elementary school and expose them to more information about the world.
 To teach at the secondary level (grades 6–12), you will major in the area you plan to teach, and complete the Teacher Certification set of courses, along with your internship experience, in addition to your major.
-Huntingdon offers secondary teacher certification in Biology, Chemistry, English Language Arts, History, and Mathematics.
+Huntingdon offers secondary teacher certification in Biology, Chemistry, English Language Arts, General Science, General Social Studies, History, and Mathematics.

 P–12 Teacher Certification